kcrary/istari/docs/theorems.md

 Suppose something changes, and as a result a tactic fails to discharge all the obligations it used to discharge.
 Thus, the tactic generates an extra subgoal.
-At some later point, a tactic is applied to that goal that was intended for some different goal, and presumably fails.
+At some later point in the proof script, a tactic is applied to that goal that was intended for some different goal, and presumably fails.
 Worse, if the extra goal is not first, the tactic failure is much later than the problem that caused it.

 Istari's goal management keeps tactic code better correlated with the subgoals.
 A tactic that generates two goals where it should generate